hunter2seitz/BatchWatermarker/README.md

 # BatchWatermarker
-A simple batch image watermarker.
-Coded with Tkinter.
+A simple batch image watermarker using Tkinter package.